How to Forecast Generative AI API Costs Before You Launch an AI Feature

 Why founders get AI API cost wrong

-The usual pattern is familiar.
-A team wants to add an AI feature, checks the provider pricing page, sees that one prompt or one generated asset looks cheap enough, and moves on.
-The real modeling happens later, when the first meaningful bill arrives.
-That is understandable at prototype stage.
-It is a weak way to plan a feature that will sit inside a paid product.
+A team adds an AI feature, checks the provider pricing page, sees that one prompt or one generated asset looks cheap enough, and moves on.
+Modeling often waits until the first meaningful bill.
+That works for a prototype.
+It is a weak way to plan something that will sit inside a paid product.

-The problem is that AI cost rarely breaks because of one request.
-It breaks because a request becomes a feature, the feature becomes part of a plan, and the plan gets used by real customers with real behavior.
-Once that happens, the economics depend on more than the provider's rate card.
-They depend on how the feature works, how often people use it, how much usage each segment gets, and whether your subscription price can carry that promise.
+AI cost rarely breaks on a single request.
+It breaks when a request becomes a feature, the feature sits in a plan, and real customers use it with real behavior.
+Economics then depend on more than the provider's rate card: how the feature works, how often people use it, how much each segment gets, and whether subscription price can carry the promise.

 Start from the feature, not the vendor bill

-A lot of early-stage models begin with one line like "OpenAI cost" or "AI vendor cost."
-It looks practical, but it hides the real logic.
+Early models often include a line like "OpenAI cost" or "AI vendor cost."
+It looks tidy, but it hides the logic you need for decisions.

-A stronger way to model AI API cost is to start from the feature itself.
-What exactly is the user doing?
-Are they chatting with an assistant, generating an image, creating a video clip, rewriting text, or summarizing a document?
-Until that is clear, the cost assumption is too abstract to help with product decisions.
+Stronger modeling starts from the feature.
+What exactly is the user doing — chatting, generating an image, creating a video clip, rewriting text, summarizing a document?
+Until that is clear, the cost line stays too abstract to guide product choices.

 Those are pricing and margin questions as much as infrastructure questions.